Summary

 Key Takeaways

-If a party fails to pay their debts to you despite you chasing it up, you should move quickly and seek a judgement against both the company and the guarantor.
-If you receive a favourable judgement, you are in a strong position for any further negotiations with the debtor and the guarantor.
+If a party fails to pay their debts to you despite you chasing it up, you should move quickly and seek a judgment against both the company and the guarantor.
+If you receive a favourable judgment, you are in a strong position for any further negotiations with the debtor and the guarantor.
 However, it is also advisable to consider alternative dispute resolution methods before going to court, as this will help you maintain the business relationship.

 Frequently Asked Questions